evry-bergen/knative-workshop/labs/2-build/README.md

 1. Now that your service is created, Knative will perform the following steps:

    - Fetch the revision specified from GitHub and build it into a container
-   - Push the container to Docker Hub
+   - Push the container to Google Contianer Registry
    - Create a new immutable revision for this version of the app.
    - Network programming to create a route, ingress, service, and load balance for your app.